-Originally built by the Lusignans, Gazimağusa’s city walls owe their present impressive dimensions and design to the Venetians, who spent half a century up to 1540 remodelling them for medieval battle, for example, building ramps up which to haul cannons, and making square towers round, so that they were proof against artillery fire.
+Originally built by the Lusignans, Gazimağusa’s city walls owe their present impressive dimensions and design to the Venetians, who spent half a century up to 1540 remodelling them for medieval battle; for example, building ramps up which to haul cannons, and making square towers round, so that they were proof against artillery fire.
 A dry moat was cut around three of the four sides – the fourth faces the sea.
-Unfortunately you cannot make a complete circuit of the walls – the northern bastions (Diamante and Martinegro) are restricted areas.
-This was not the case under the British who played golf along the ramparts in the 1930s.
+The northwest section of wall and the Martinengo Bastion, with a group of places of worship, were until recently a restricted area because of the presence of an army camp, but this has now been abandoned, and the whole area, and indeed the walls as a whole, are again open to visitors – British officers in the 1930s even played golf along the top of the walls.

 The Land Gate and Ravelin Bastion

 In the southwest corner of the walls is the Land Gate, one of the two original main gates (the other being the Sea Gate) to the old town.
 As you approach across the bridge, look to the right for a good view of the stretch of wall to the first “Santa Napa” bastion.
 Once inside you’ll find the tourist office to the left.
 The Ravelin Bastion (or Rivettina Bastion) in front of the gate was heavily involved in the Siege of Famagusta, and when it finally seemed bound to be taken by the attackers, the Venetians blew it up, killing, it’s said, a thousand Ottoman soldiers and a hundred of their own.
 This was also where the white flag of surrender was flown, prompting the victors to rename it Akkule, or “White Bastion”.
 The innards of the bastion, a warren of passages, rooms and flights of steps, are open to the public.